Tyler Ziegel: Personal life

+Marriage and divorce

 On October 7, 2006, shortly after discharge from the hospital, Ziegel married Renée Kline, whom he met before being sent to Iraq.
 Their wedding was widely reported by the press in the United States, and their marriage day was declared a holiday in Illinois.
 The wedding was attended by the American photographer Nina Berman who took a series of shots, one of which won first prize among portraits on World Press Photo.

 A year after the wedding, Ziegel and Kline divorced.